 We can only collect personal data for specified, identified and legitimate purposes.

 We can only then process the personal data that we have collected for the purposes which we have identified or for purposes that are compatible with the purposes that we have identified.

 The personal data that we collect and process must be adequate, relevant and limited to what is necessary for the purposes.

 The personal data that we collect and process must be accurate and (where necessary) kept up to-date.

 We must not keep personal data any longer than is necessary, bearing the purpose for which we collected it.
 This includes that we should keep personal data in a form which permits identification of the data subject for no longer than is necessary.

 We must keep personal data safe and secure from unauthorised access, deletion, disclosure or other unauthorised uses.
 This includes not just keeping data safe and secure from persons outside our organisation, but also from people within our organisation who have no need to access or use the personal data.
-We must also be careful when transferring personal data outside the European Economic Area (“EEA”, being the EU plus Norway, Liechtenstein and Iceland), and make sure that we have a valid legal basis on which to transfer that data.
-Transfer can include using a cloud server that is located outside the EU or allowing people who are located outside the EEA access to personal data that is stored within the EEA.
+We must also be careful when transferring personal data outside the European Economic Area (“EEA”, being the EU plus Norway, Liechtenstein and Iceland) or the UK, and make sure that we have a valid legal basis on which to transfer that data.
+Transfer can include using a cloud server that is located outside the EU/UK or allowing people who are located outside the EEA/UK access to personal data that is stored within the EEA.

 We must comply with data subjects’ rights of information about, and (separately) access to, their personal data and with their other data protection rights, including rights to correct or erase their personal data, rights “to be forgotten”, rights to object to processing (including profiling), rights against automated decision-making and (under the GDPR) rights to data portability.